technowledgy/vue-postgrest/docs/guide/index.md

 npm install vue-postgrest
 ```

 The default export provides the plugin to use in your `main.js`.
-When installing the plugin, you can pass the root URI of your postgREST server as a plugin option.
+When installing the plugin, you can pass the root URI of your PostgREST server as a plugin option.
 All requests to the API made by the mixin, component or instance methods will use this URI as base.

 ``` js
 import Vue from 'vue'